Is the spacetime metric Euclidean rather than Lorentzian?: One dimensional tunneling

 About this Wick rotated integral we can make several comments.
 Firstly, although it was motivated by the existence of a saddle point for imaginary $dt$, the integral in itself is still exact.
 As such, it and its analogs in quantum field theory offer convenient starting points for Monte Carlo simulations, since the integrand is now real and positive (and formally convergent).
 On the other hand, one must remember that the contour-deformation that led to (14) is valid only for $x$ in the forbidden region\footnote{$^\dagger$} {Notice in this connection that the existence of a forbidden region is bound up with our having chosen to do the path-integral at constant energy $E$.
 With initial and final times held fixed instead, there is no forbidden region, as long as $V(x)$ is bounded below.} where $W(x)>0$.
 In the allowed region we thus should keep $dt$ real.
 The corresponding saddle-point or ``semiclassical path'' will then have a real tangent in the allowed region and an imaginary tangent in the forbidden region.

-A second comment is that we can think of the Wick-rotated path-integral is a somewhat different way that relates it more closely to our analytic continuation in the mass (see the appendix of [2]).
+A second comment is that we can think of the Wick-rotated path-integral in a somewhat different way that relates it more closely to our analytic continuation in the mass (see the appendix of [2]).
 Namely, we can introduce a complex parameter $\zeta$ into the action-integral (9) by replacing $\tdot$ everywhere with $\zeta\tdot$.
 When we rotate $\zeta$ from real to imaginary, the relative sign of the two terms is reversed and $iS/\hbar$ itself goes from pure imaginary to pure real, the result being essentially the same as (14).
-Notice that, viewed in this manner, a Wick rotation appears as a combination of two analytic continuations, one changing the sign of the mass and the other changing $\hbar$ from real to imaginary.
+Viewed in this manner, a Wick rotation appears as a combination of two analytic continuations, one changing the sign of the mass and the other changing $\hbar$ from real to imaginary.

 As illustrated by these examples, the use of imaginary time is only one device among many, that sometimes helps to simplify the approximate (or exact) evaluation of the path-integral.
-It has no independent status of its own beyond this.
-We could for example plug the saddle-point approximation to (14) back into the full path-integral (7) to obtain the latter in the form of an integral over purely spatial paths (corresponding to the so-called Jacobi action principle).
-If the measure-factor cooperated we could even render this ``Jacobi'' path-integral exact by evaluating (14) exactly.
+It has no independent status of its own and in general is neither the beginning nor the end of the story.
+We could for example plug the saddle-point approximation to (14) back into the full path-integral (7) to obtain the latter in the form of an integral over purely spatial paths, corresponding to the so-called Jacobi action principle.
+If the measure-factor cooperated we could even render this ``Jacobian'' path-integral exact by evaluating (14) exactly.
 If not, it would represent a kind of cross between an exact path-integral and a saddle-point approximation to one.
 In either case, a further application of the saddle-point method to it, would immediately lead back to (12).